 Professors

-LIGHT ART: An interest in contemporary art, design, and visual culture is recommended; introductory knowledge of visual narrative and spatial composition is also recommended (not essential: these will be reinforced in class); and a willingness to engage in artistic experimentation and hands-on work (models, lighting tests) is necessary.
+Prior knowledge of Illustrator, Photoshop, Blender, After Effects, or other video editing software is recommended.
+LIGHT ART: An interest in contemporary art, design, and visual culture is recommended; introductory knowledge of visual narrative and spatial composition is also recommended (not essential: these will be reinforced in class); and a willingness to engage in artistic experimentation and hands-on work (models, lighting tests) is essential.

 To train students to conceive, plan, and design video mapping, using specialized projection tools that allow for its precise integration into surfaces and physical environments.